dcid/doh-php-client/README.md

      $ php doh-php-client.php sucuri.net AAAA
      sucuri.net has IPv6 address 2a02:fe80:1010::16

-It will use Google's experimental DoH server, but you can switch to any other.
+It will use Google's experimental DoH server by default, but you can switch to any other.

 ## Limitations

 This is just an initial test version.
-We will be spliting it into a better package later.
+We will be spliting it into a better organized package later.